20 Ways to Help a Loved One with Breast CancerBreast Cancer Survivor Gifts

 • Survivors who have completed treatment

-How to Find a Support Group
+How To Find A Support Group Near You

 Support groups are often hosted at hospitals, churches, community centers, or private residences.
-There are also options available for one-on-one counseling over the phone or in person.
+There are options available for one-on-one counseling, over the phone or in person.
 And in today’s socially connected world, excellent support can be found online in the form of message boards and digital communities.
 Check out the Susan G. Komen or American Cancer Society websites to find support near you.

 Remember that there is no right and wrong in how people deal with breast cancer.
 That makes it complicated to know exactly what your loved one needs – what worked for someone else won’t necessarily be right for them.
 All you can do is show up, let them know you support them, and figure out the best ways to help as you go.